Connections

 ServiceNowIntegration user should have the roles: sn_incident_read, cmdb_query_builder_read (details on roles)

-SonarCloudCreate a token with a user that has 'Browse' permissions for each project.
+SonarCloudCreate a user token with a user that has 'Browse' permissions for each project.
 See the documentation

-SonarQubeCreate a token with a user that has 'Browse' permissions for each project.
+SonarQubeCreate a user token with a user that has 'Browse' permissions for each project.
 See the documentation

 other connectionsPlease reach out to [email protected] with questions.